Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="DOMFindByName"></a>
 #### DOMFindByName

 Looks for a web element by its name through all frames.
-Name is checked agains @name and @id attribute of each element
+Name is checked against @name and @id attribute of each element

 ```javascript
 DOMFindByName(name, tagName, findAll, timeout)